sdutta-41/sdutta-41.github.io/_pages/about.md

 social: true
 ---

 Hello!
-I am a Marion L. Brittain Postdoctoral Fellow at Georgia Tech.
+I am a Marion L. Brittain Postdoctoral Fellow and the Assistant Director of the Writing and Communication Program at Georgia Tech.
 My research and teaching incorporate <span style="color:green;">critical race and ethnic studies, digital humanities, multimodal pedagogies, and writing across the curriculum</span>.

 My book project, *Transcultural Mobilities and Narratives of School Space in Contemporary U.S. Immigrant Literature*, analyzes post-911 contemporary novels to rethink the conceptual meaning and impact of what it means to understand the institutionalization of diversity within spaces of lower and higher education.
 I examine how the rhetoric of diversity and multiculturalism poses structural limitations on the transcultural mobilities of non-white subjects in US schools, colleges and universities.
 For more information on my teaching and research, please see my [blog](blog/){:target="\_blank"}.